StevenBlack/intl/readme.md

     previous versions of FoxPro, 0 is returned if the CODEPAGE configuration item isn't included in your configuration file.

-  - The code page number specified in the CODEPAGE= configuration item in CONFIG.FPW.
+  - The code page number specified in the CODEPAGE = configuration item in CONFIG.FPW.

   - The current operating system code page if you have included the